pancakewaffles/metasrgan-tutorial/README.md

 The Tutorial_Super_Resolution_full.ipynb is self-contained.
 It walks you through the code for data loaders, batch processor, visualisation tools, etc. It is divided into three parts, Part I: Traditional Interpolation like Bicubic Interpolation, Part II: EDSR, and Part III: Meta-SRGAN.
 Part II and Part III includes the training code for training their respective networks (EDSR and Meta-SRGAN).

+If any of you are interested, I published a paper based on this work here: https://arxiv.org/abs/2004.02086